Kericho: History

-The settlement at Kericho was founded in 1902 by British settlers.

-Kericho hosts Africa's largest Sikh Gurudwara and the second largest Catholic cathedral in Kenya.
+Kericho was founded by British settlers in 1902.
+It hosts Africa's largest Sikh Gurudwara and the second largest Catholic cathedral in Kenya.

-Gurdwara Sahib is built on the site of the home and workshop of Kericho Wagon Works founder Sant Baba Puran Singh Ji of Kericho.
-The site is currently a place of worship for the Sikh community and a museum gazetted by the Government of Kenya as a place of spiritual significance.
+The Gurdwara Sahib, built on the site of the home and workshop of Kericho Wagon Works founder Sant Baba Puran Singh Ji of Kericho, is now a place of worship for the Sikh community and a museum gazetted by the Government of Kenya as a place of spiritual significance.

 It is dedicated to the memory of Sant Baba Puran Singh Ji, founder of the international charitable organization, Guru Nanak Nishkam Sewak Jatha which promotes the spirit and practice of selfless service ("nishkam sewa") in the name of Guru Nanak Dev Ji, the founder of the Sikh faith.
 Chandarana Records a pioneer of Benga music and the Kenyan music recording industry is based in Kericho town.